 We believe that trying local food is one of the best travel experiences you can have.

-And there’s no better way to do it than at Singapore’s hawker centers, where locals come and break bread together.
+So when you’re in Singapore, there’s no better place to do it than at hawker centers, where locals gather to share bread together.

 Photo credits: CC BY-SA 4.0, via Wikimedia Commons